The Foreign and Commonwealth Office Historical Collection

 As the collection is in the process of being catalogued it is not always possible for us to provide access to material contained within it.
 Material that is not yet catalogued can be consulted, however, though inevitably its identification and retrieval takes longer.
 Special Collections staff members proactively look for material that might be of interest to readers.

 All catalogued items are available for consultation.
-If you are interested in consulting material that has not yet been catalogued, please contact Katie Sambrook, Special Collections Librarian.
+If you are interested in consulting material that has not yet been catalogued, please contact Katie Sambrook, Head of Special Collections.

 Catalogues to the collection